Sogetsu Art Center: "Performance by John Cage and David Tudor," "John Cage and David Tudor Event" (1962)

 John Cage and David Tudor were invited to Japan and stayed for six weeks at the end of 1962.
-Toshiro Mayuzumi, Toshi Ichiyanagi and Yoko Ono, who had collaborated with John Cage while living in New York, were instrumental in bringing Cage to Japan.
+Although Toshiro Mayuzumi, Toshi Ichiyanagi and Yoko Ono, who had collaborated with John Cage while living in New York were instrumental, it was Hiroshi Teshigahara who was responsible for bringing Cage to Japan.
+Hiroshi stated, "The event I organized with John Cage and David Tudor created a sensation, called the “John Cage Shock,” and Jean Erdman's “Six People in a Carriage” caused quite a storm in Japan for being the first of its kind performed there (I remember Kobo Abe was very enthusiastic about it)."
 On his 1962 visit, Cage performed Theater piece and also premiered 0'00, dedicated to Toshi Ichiyanagi and Yoko Ono, at the SAC.
 In the former piece, he cooked, read a book, and moved around onstage as he would do in his everyday life, but with the sound of his actions amplified and delivered to the audience through a number of speakers.
 In 0'00, Cage amplified the subtle noise of writing out a score while smoking from time to time.
 After forty minutes of this action, he descended into the auditorium to receive a kiss from Yoko Ono (who was married to Ichiyanagi at the time), which indicated the end of the performance.
 These performances brought about what is now remembered as "John Cage shock" among contemporary musicians in Japan.

 However, by understanding the meeting of the "happening" and Japanese avant-garde practices of "ceremony" at the SAC, this idea of "John Cage shock" can be debated: the degree of direct influence of Cage's performances is debatable, especially when similar experimentation had already been happening in Japan.
 These nuances are notably expressed by Yasunao Tone, who put forward the fact that these performances did not constitute a shock but were accepted rather easily.
 The music critic Hewell Tircuit wrote an article for The Japan Times highlighting the fact that several Japanese artists were already experimenting with processes similar to those that Cage had exhibited.
 This is the case of Group Ongaku, of which Yasunao Tone was a member, who played a concert at the SAC in 1961.
 The group used a variety of "instruments" including everyday objects (vacuum cleaner, dishes, washboard...), in a methodology of improvisation described as automatism.
 They gave their concert in front of a full house (with a capacity of 400 people) and their performance was covered by the major newspapers Mainichi and Asahi Shimbun.